-David L. Brown is the author of Promise of the Phoenix, the novel series that inspired the Star Phoenix Base initiative and this website.
-Presently the first two books of the series, Quest of the Seekers and Phoenix Arisen, are complete and available as Kindle eBooks.
+I am David L. Brown, the author of Promise of the Phoenix, the two-volume novel series that inspired the Star Phoenix Base initiative and this website.
+They were written in the mid-1990s.
+Presently the two books of the series, Quest of the Seekers and Phoenix Arisen, are available as Kindle eBooks.
+They are free.

-A graduate of the top-ranked University of Missouri School of Journalism, David has many years of experience as a journalist, editor, freelance writer and photographer.
-He has particular expertise in the fields of science, technology, nature, agriculture and health.
-Widely traveled, in addition to his writing he is an internationally known landscape photographer and has a deep life-long interest in science and the natural world.
+A graduate of the top-ranked University of Missouri School of Journalism, I have many years of experience as a journalist, editor, freelance writer and photographer.
+I have particular expertise in the fields of science, technology, nature, agriculture and health.
+Widely traveled, in addition to my writing I am an internationally known landscape photographer and have a deep life-long interest in science and the natural world.

 ENTIRE CONTENTS COPYRIGHT 2016 by David L. Brown